oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 A `suppression` object **MAY** contain a property named `location` whose value is a `location` object ([§3.28](#location-object)) that specifies the location where the suppression is persisted.

-> NOTE: In the common scenario, a suppression is represented by a source code construct (which we will refer to as a “suppression construct”) such as an attribute or a specially formatted comment at the location where the result was detected.
+> NOTE: In the common scenario, a suppression is represented by a source code construct (which we will refer to as a "suppression construct") such as an attribute or a specially formatted comment at the location where the result was detected.
 In this scenario, `location` is unnecessary, although it is permitted, because an end user who navigates from the result to the source code location will see the suppression attribute or comment near the relevant code.
 >
 > Nevertheless, there are several scenarios where `location` is useful.
 Here are some examples:
 >